lukaniko/lnkitt/README.md

 # LN K.I.T.T.
-LN K.I.T.T. lights effects for nodeMCU (arduino IDE code) with effects and wifi android app
+LN K.I.T.T. lights effects for nodeMCU (arduino IDE code) with effects and wifi android app It's a project to recreate the Knight Rider K.I.T.T lights effect in front of the Supercar.

 What do you need:<br>